OPEN-NEXT/wp2.2_dev/README.md

 Work package 2 of OPENNEXT is gathering theoretical and practical insights on best practices for company-community collaboration when developing open source hardware.
 This includes running [Delphi studies](https://www.edelphi.org/) to develop a maturity model to describe the collaboration and developing a precise definition for what the "source" is in open source hardware.
 In particular, task 2.2 in this work package is developing a project status dashboard with "health" indicators showing the evolution of a project within the maturity model; design activities; or progress towards success based on project goals.

-To that end, the month 18 deliverable for task 2.2 is focused on establishing the underlying infrastructure to mine data about open source hardware projects from version control repositories that they are hosted on (`osmine`).
+To that end, the month 18 deliverable for task 2.2 is focused on establishing the underlying "behind the scenes" infrastructure to mine data about open source hardware projects from version control repositories that they are hosted on (`osmine`).
 The Python scripts in this repository currently query the public [application programming interfaces](https://en.wikipedia.org/wiki/API) (APIs) of [GitHub](https://www.github.com/) and [Wikifactory](https://www.wikifactory.com/).
-Both host version control repositories with the latter having a focus on supporting open source hardware projects.
-There is also a user-facing demonstration dashboard (`osdash`) which computes core metrics from the the mined data and presents interactive visualisations.
-Currently, post-month-18 development is envisaged to include, but not limited to (elaborated in [Future work](#future-work) section):
+Both platforms host version control repositories with the latter having a focus on supporting open source hardware projects.
+There is also a barebones proof-of-concept user-facing demonstration dashboard (`osdash`) which computes core metrics from the the mined data and presents interactive visualisations.
+This dashboard is only to show that the underlying data could be displayed, and is not meant to confer immediate usefulness at this time.

+To be clear, this deliverable ***is***: Designed to be deployed on a server operated by version control platforms such as Wikifactory or GitHub.

+This deliverable ***is not***: For general end-users to install on consumer devices and "double click" to open.

+Currently, post-month-18 development is envisaged to possibly include, but not limited to (elaborated in [Future work](#future-work) section):

 * Modules to query other platforms such as [GitLab](https://gitlab.com/) or generic Git repositories;
-* Logging
 * Network visualisations of file co-edition histories and participation in tickets (e.g. GitHub Issues) with cluster analyses
 * Compute indicators for the dashboard derived from the company-community collaboration maturity model under development
 * Validate with OPENNEXT SME partners